jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditor/index.md

 4. To check the status of the application, click **BUILD & DEPLOY**.
 ![Web IDE](/tutorials/jazzeditor/images/orion_NEW.png)

 The Build & Deploy page opens.
 If it's your first time using this feature, you will see a welcome page.
 Click **GET STARTED** to proceed.
+You can then click the URL for your running app to open it.

 ---
 ##Push changes to the Git repository by using the command line